oszust002/bitalinounity3d_c-sdk/README.md

 DOUX Paulin

 For LARIS (ISTIA, University of Angers) and Tokyo University of Science

+* Contact

-Contact: VERHULST Adrien or DOUX Paulin.
+VERHULST Adrien or DOUX Paulin.